 Start With TCCC

 All battlefield care begins with high-quality Tactical Combat Casualty Care (TCCC).
 You will never get to PFC if your patient doesn’t survive TCCC.
 Basic medical care should constitute a majority of your medical training.
 Brilliance in the basics is what allows you to be advanced.
 What you do in the first hour of care will affect the problems you face in prolonged field care.
+Once TCCC skills are mastered, it is then possible to begin incorporating critical care best practices into all levels of training.

 While the skills of PFC are within the scope of 68W MOS training, the knowledge to use your assessments to make a plan of care requires you to be well informed.
 Start by reading the Clinical Practice Guidelines (CPGs) published by the U.S. Army Institute of Surgical Research.
+The PFC Working Group has already published several CPGs and has many more in the pipeline.

 Then, ensure you’re up to par on your basic sciences.
 There are several courses offered through the ATRRS Self-Development Center (CAC Required) which will help you boost your core knowledge.
 We recommend 081SDL13-DMSMY-0001 Anatomy and Physiology, 081-18DSOCM Special Operations Combat Medic Prep Course, 081-18DPREP Special Operations Medical Sergeant Prep Course, and 081-18D Special Operations Medical Sergeant Sustainment Course.
 You’ll have the added benefit of maxing out your DL promotion points!